National Tutoring Programme

 Download the evaluation study plans, statistical analysis plans and protocols here.

-The overarching evaluation report will be published in Spring 2022.
+The overarching evaluation report will be published in Summer 2022.

-The results of the Reach & Engagement trials will be published in Summer 2021.
+The results of the Reach & Engagement trials will be published in Autumn 2021.